 Typical of southern Italy: it comes from the place name Laterza, a town near Taranto in the Puglia region.

-Originally from a place name meaning "lime tree hill" in Old English.
+Originally from a place name meaning "linden tree hill" in Old English.

 From the name of a Spanish city, whose name is derived from the Arabic word for "city".